How FICO Credit Scores Are Calculated

-• Balances on your Credit Cards - How many accounts do you have, and how much do you owe on them?
+• Credit Card Balances - How many accounts do you have?
+How much do you owe on your accounts?

 • Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-These factors are weighted slightly differently depending on the formula being used.
-Each formula produces a single number which may vary a a little from one agency to another.
+Each of these factors is assigned a value and a weight.
+The result is one number.
 Credit scores range from 300 to 800.
 Higher scores are better.
 Most home buyers have a score above 620.

-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
+Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

 Raising your FICO score